World-of-Workflows/WorkflowsUniversity/docs/18_patterns_and_practices/NamingConventions.md

 Each workflow is to be given both a Name and a DisplayName.
 These names should be descriptive and unique within the instance.

-## Types
+## Tables

 ### Short Name
-Types should be named with a single word, or joined in CamelCase if more than one word is needed for clarity.
+Tables should be named with a single word, or joined in CamelCase if more than one word is needed for clarity.

 ### Start with a Capital
 Type names should start with a Capital letter.

 ### Singular
-Types should be named in the singular.
+Tables should be named in the singular.
 For example, a Type that will hold a list of customers should be called `Customer`.
 World of Workflows will display the plural of the type name when appropriate.

 > We make an exception for the Type `Settings`, which is always plural.